-This post originally appeared on the blog Rockin Resources.
+This post originally appeared on Rockin Resources.

-For the following lessons, each student will need a reading passage they can highlight, a pencil, a notebook for taking notes, a variety of colorful highlighters, and magnifying glasses (optional).
+To teach the following lessons, each student will need a reading passage they can highlight, a pencil, a notebook for taking notes, a variety of colorful highlighters, and magnifying glasses (optional).
 Follow these steps in this suggested order: